cloudflare/cloudflare-docs/content/firewall/known-issues-and-faq/index.md

 Cloudflare supports two methods to permit requests through firewall rules expressions:

-1. Exclude a type of request from being blocked or challenged, for example based on IP address, ASN, or country
+1. Exclude a type of request from being blocked or challenged, for example based on IP address, ASN, or country.
-1. Create an independent firewall rule with an _Allow_ action
+1. Create an independent firewall rule with an _Allow_ action.

 {{<Aside type="note" header="Note">}}